VFW offers scholarship competition

-WAUPUN — Students in grades 6-7-8 enrolled in a public, private or parochial school or home study program can compete in the annual VFW-sponsored Patriot's Pen youth essay competition.
+WAUPUN — Students in grades 9-12 enrolled in a public, private or parochial high school or home study program can compete in the annual VFW Voice-of-Democracy Premier Scholarship Competition audio essay competition and win scholarships and other awards.

 For more information, contact the Voice-of-Democracy chairman at VFW Post 6709 at 920-324-4641, or write to Bentley-Hull V.F.W.
 Post 6709, 130 North State St., Waupun, WI 53963 or visit vfw.org.